 So what do stability and support even refer to?

 In a nutshell, a mattress with good stability and support will help keep your spine straight.

-This is necessary to lower back pain and unnecessary tension.
+This is necessary to prevent lower back pain and unnecessary tension 👍

 Achieving this is relatively easy for back sleepers but a little more difficult for side sleepers.

-This is because most of the weight of your body will be concentrated in your shoulder and hip areas.
+This is because most of your body weight will be concentrated in your shoulder and hip areas.

 These heavier parts of your body will need to be able to sink into the mattress a little more deeply while the rest of your body remains adequately supported.